 The provenance of the execution of this select work function will look like the following:

-It is important to realize once again, that in the work function examples given above, all the nodes returned by the work functions are already stored.
+It is important to realize once again that in the work function examples given above, all the nodes returned by the work functions are already stored.
 That is to say, they were either created by a calculation function called by the work function or were passed in as one of the inputs.
 This is no accident, as the work function can only return stored nodes.
 Trying to return a node that was created by the work function itself, will raise an exception.
-A more detailed explanation for the reasoning behind this design choice you can find in the documentation on the various process types present in AiiDA and the implementation of the provenance graph.
+You can find a more detailed explanation for the reasoning behind this design choice in the documentation on the various process types present in AiiDA and the implementation of the provenance graph.

 Now that we have demonstrated how easily